mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 honestly, like most of the current companies are not really focused on this and we think it's a huge error.
 So, you know, what kind of implications this will have?
-I think our Sydney, because if you have one team that can actually solve really hard problems that can deep work really.
+I think our significant, because if you have one team that can actually solve really hard problems that can deep work really.
 And the deep, deep work is kind of like the default way.
 Like I think they will outperform a team.
 That's basically stressed out.
 That is basically chit chatting all day long and just like doing shallow work and shallow solutions most of the time.
-So that's at least how we think about it's like, it's a huge, competitive advantage, especially when you combine like asynchronous first,remote first like that can actually hire great people from anywhere in the world.
+So that's at least how we think about it's like, it's a huge, competitive advantage, especially when you combine like asynchronous first,remote first like you can actually hire great people from anywhere in the world.
 Then it becomes like a significant competitive advantage.
 **Michaela:** [00:44:39] Is that one of the things that I was really happy when I left my corporate job was that I don't, I'm not forced to be part of those instant synchronous communication that completely over overflowed my buffer more or less.
 Right.
-So I was completely stressed out that I cannot, you know, Keep up because I like to read everything and so possible, and you have all these interruptions.
+So I was completely stressed out that I cannot, you know, Keep up because I like to read everything and this is not possible, and you have all these interruptions.
 So this was definitely something that I'm really happy that I don't have to use, you know, Slack channels.
 I don't have to keep, you know, keep this pressure off being up to date.